Deployment Topologies for Reporting Services in SharePoint Integrated Mode

 This deployment configuration requires some advanced planning.
 You must decide which accounts to use for specific services and how the connections will be configured.
 You might also need to purchase additional copies of the software if you want to install server components on multiple computers.

 For more information about which service accounts to use, see Plan for administrative and service accounts (Windows SharePoint Services) on MSDN, and How to: Configure a Service Account for Reporting Services.
-For instructions on how to configure a distributed server deployment, see How to: Configure SharePoint Integration on Multiple Servers.
+For instructions on how to configure a distributed server deployment, see How to: Install and Configure SharePoint Integration on Multiple Servers.

 The following illustration shows components for a two-computer deployment.